 Anyway, the above entries are sorted with the most practical *buntu alternatives at the top, and the least practical at the bottom.
 I will give a thorough review of each option in this list that I have personally installed and tested myself, along with the pros and cons of each, including hyperlinks to their respective project pages for download.

 :!: If Ubuntu runs fine on your computer, use Ubuntu!
 If it doesn’t work well for you, use an alternative.
-As they say, “if it ain’t broken, don’t fix it.”
+As they say, “if it ain’t broke, don’t fix it.”

 The most viable lightweight alternative to Ubuntu that still retains the point-and-click, drag-and-drop mentality would have to be Linux Mint.
 It is almost identical to Ubuntu, from the initial setup dialog to installing programs and updates.
 Not very technical and performs admirably for a direct Ubuntu derivative.
 You can choose between the Cinnamon, GNOME, KDE, Xfce, and LXDE desktop environments.
 Also available is a convenient Debian-based Linux Mint ISO for even better performance (see more about Debian in the next review below).

 - Startup and overall performance is very good.

 - Based on the latest version of Ubuntu (or Kubuntu), but is much lighter on resources.

 - The easiest distribution for a Ubuntu/GNOME user to adjust to, next to Debian.